bcgov/nr-repository-composer/README.md

 The generators will output a file to save your answers and will update any `app-config.yaml` catalogue file.
 This is useful if you want to rerun the generator in the future to take advantage of any updated workflows.

 The example command will run the 'gh-maven-build' generator.
+This creates or updates the files for building and deploying a Maven (Java) application.

 ### Container